With over 1 million pins, enjoy this addictive slow cooker beef and cheese pasta that is cooked long and slow to bring

 It’s a big enough meal for eight servings so there are plenty of leftovers to go around, although there usually aren’t much leftovers with this one.
 Though not your conventional pasta sauce, the addition of sugar to balance out the tartness of tomato sauce and other seasonings to make it extra beefy makes this an addictive combination.
 And with that, let’s get started.

-SLOW COOKER BEEF AND CHEESE PASTA TIPS AND TRICKS:
+SLOW COOKER BEEF AND CHEESE PASTA RECIPE TIPS

-Pasta: I cooked the pasta till al dente and tossed it in the slow cooker 30 minutes before the end.
-You will end up with soggy pasta if you add uncooked or cooked pasta in the beginning will make for one soggy mess since it cooks for such a long time and no one likes soggy pasta!
+‣ Pasta – I cooked the pasta till al dente and tossed it in the slow cooker 30 minutes before the end.
+You will end up with soggy pasta if you add uncooked or cooked pasta in the beginning.
+And no one likes soggy pasta!

 If you have super-lean ground beef, you can skip this step.
 I would brown anything below 93% lean/7 % fat, then drain away all that fat.

 ‣ Spinach – I used frozen spinach but if you want to use fresh instead, toss it in once it’s all done cooking and mix.
 The residual heat will be enough to cook them.
 It’s the same reason I tossed in the cooked frozen spinach last.

-Marinara sauce: The marinara sauce is mildly sweetened to balance out the tartness from tomatoes.
-I’ve also added some beef bouillon cubes and Worcestershire sauce to enhance the beef flavor and make the sauce extra beefy.
-It’s like adding in the flavor of 2 cups of beef broth/stock, only you don’t have to cook it down to make a thick pasta sauce.
-Do a taste test and see if you need to add more of one of the other seasonings to tweak it your taste.
+It’s like adding in the flavor of 2 cups of beef broth, only you don’t have to cook it down.
+Do a taste test and see if you need to add more of the other seasonings to tweak things to your taste.

 And that’s about it!
-Like I said, a really simple meal if you’re craving a meaty pasta and happen to like cheese.
+Like I said, a really simple meal if you’re craving meaty pasta and happen to like cheese.
 Because who doesn’t like cheese!